-The historic context statement underway will be specific to Monrovia and will be used to identify historic architectural themes that are unique to our history.
+The Draft Historic Context Statement is specific to Monrovia and will be used to identify historic architectural themes that are unique to our history.
 It will also show us how themes within the region are exemplified in Monrovia’s built environment.
-Once we understand what themes are at play here, we will use the historic context statement to identify existing properties and districts that display each theme.
-This could include development patterns, cultural topics, or architectural trends.
+It will tell us what themes are at play here.
+We will use the historic context statement to identify existing properties and districts that display each theme.
+This includes development patterns, cultural topics, or architectural trends.

-If you missed the meeting, but still want to participate in developing the Historic Context Statement, the links below will take you through the presentation and give you the opportunity to have input on your favorite Monrovia historic places.
+If you are not able to attend the meeting, but still want to participate in reviewing the Draft Citywide Historic Context Statement, the links below will take you to the past community presentations, the Historic Preservation Commission study session materials, as well as the Draft Citywide Historic Context Statement.

 The review process is not over.
 The final draft of the Citywide Historic Context Statement will be reviewed at future Historic Preservation Commission and City Council meetings.
 Please stay tuned for those meeting details, which we will post here.
 You are also more than welcome to submit your written comments directly to the Planning Division at email@example.com.